ilooner/DC_blog/DimensionsComputationBlog_Part_2.md

 ### Putting it all Together

-Combing all the pieces described above into an application that visualizes **AdEvents** looks like this:
+When you combine all the pieces described above, an application that visualizes **AdEvents** looks like this:

 ```
 @ApplicationAnnotation(name="AdEventDemo")